 On July 31, 2017, the Company completed the acquisition of NEF Holdings, which conducts its business through its wholly-owned subsidiary Nations Equipment Finance, LLC.
-NEF Holdings is an independent equipment finance company that provides senior secured loans and leases primarily to U.S. based companies.
-The Company invested \$209.9 million in cash to effect the transaction, of which \$145.0 million was invested in the equity of NEF Holdings through our wholly-owned consolidated taxable subsidiary NEFCORP LLC and our wholly-owned consolidated subsidiary NEFPASS LLC and \$64.9 million was used to purchase certain leases and loans held by NEF Holdings through NEFPASS LLC.
-At July 31, 2017, NEF Holdings also had two securitizations outstanding, with an issued note balance of \$94.6 million, which were later redeemed in 2018.
-As of December 31, 2020, NEF had 138 funded equipment-backed leases and loans to 61 different customers with a total net investment in leases and loans of approximately \$188.5 million on total assets of \$263.4 million.
+Effective February 25, 2021, Nations Equipment Finance, LLC and its related companies is doing business as SLR Equipment Finance.
+SLR Equipment is an independent equipment finance company that provides senior secured loans and leases primarily to U.S. based companies.
+The Company invested \$209.9 million in cash to effect the transaction, of which

+\$145.0 million was invested in the equity of SLR Equipment through our wholly-owned consolidated taxable subsidiary NEFCORP LLC and our wholly-owned consolidated subsidiary NEFPASS LLC and \$64.9 million was used to purchase certain leases and loans held by SLR Equipment through NEFPASS LLC.
+As of December 31, 2021, SLR Equipment had 135 funded equipment-backed leases and loans to 61 different customers with a total net investment in leases and loans of approximately \$211.0 million on total assets of \$264.0 million.